 Eggs, cheese, bread, nuts, pasta, fish / seafood, cinnamon rolls, chips, dips, casseroles, pancakes, crepes, muffins, etc…the list goes on.

-Ingredients you’ll need for Blood Orange Rosemary Mimosa (see full recipe below):
+Blood Orange Mimosa Recipe Ingredients (see full recipe below):

 - sparkling wine (Champagne, Prosecco, or Cava)